theNewDynamic/oregonsadventurecoast.com/content/adventure/test-adventure-two.md

 #### Coos Art Museum

 Founded by local artists in 1966, the Coos Art Museum is the third oldest art museum in Oregon and the only one on its coast.
 Housed in a 1936 art deco building it features seven galleries with up to 24 changing exhibitions annually and a Steve Prefontaine Memorial Room.
-The Museum’s permanent collection highlights contemporary fine art printmaking and artworks in all media by Pacific Northwest artists. {{< link url="http://www.coosart.org" >}}Visit the Coos Art Museum website for more information.{{< /link >}}
+The Museum’s permanent collection highlights contemporary fine art printmaking and artworks in all media by Pacific Northwest artists.
+[Visit the Coos Art Museum website for more information.](http://www.coosart.org)

 {{< spacer >}}